 Banks have traditionally assessed risk through the lens of banking data such as deposits, credit files, transactions, and account history.
 But now, activity across fintechs, crypto, remittance apps, and online marketplaces plays an equally important role in understanding entity risk.
-Without visibility into those ecosystems, banks miss early warning signs of fraud or mule activity until it’s too late.
+Without entity risk visibility into those ecosystems, banks miss early warning signs of fraud or mule activity until it’s too late.

-, a new data pack that closes that visibility gap.
-Footprint enriches existing risk assessments with cross-industry intelligence, mapping how an entity behaves across both financial and non-financial networks including fintechs, crypto, neobanks, remittance, gift cards, and marketplaces.
+Today we’re introducing Sonar Entity Footprint, a new data pack that closes that visibility gap.
+Entity Footprint enriches existing risk assessments with cross-industry intelligence, mapping how an entity behaves across both financial and non-financial networks including fintechs, crypto, neobanks, remittance, gift cards, and marketplaces.

 The entity risk visibility gap